“We Can Do Better”

 Solar is an industry people tend to fall in love with.
 And like most things you find a deep passion for, you soak up mountains of information and are excited to talk about all of your knowledge.
 Although the benefit of this is well educated, knowledgeable, passionate solar professionals – the downside is many consumers get lost in excessive volumes of information.
 And although education and information is valuable, too much information often means that customers leave appointments more confused than before a solar professional arrived.

 Solar is Simple

 We admit we may tell people “solar is simple” when it is complex industry.
+Let us take this opportunity to provide solar education.
 Many of us have worked within the solar industry for most of our adult working lives, meaning, it is simple.
 Solar is like riding a bike – fun, exciting with endless possibilities – but all based on the same basic skill set of balance and movement.
 We are so exposed to the industry, that is seems simple.
 But frankly, it isn’t.

 Making the decision to go solar is simple for many people.
 However, beyond that initial commitment to green energy, the long list of decisions to be made demonstrates how complicated the solar process is.
 To name some of the decisions we have to make, questions we need to ask and information we need to gather:

 - Choose the solar installation company; based off reviews, listed insurances and licenses, locality, and warranty options.

 - Understand permitting demands

 - Select the panels